Roseanne Barr Rants That #MeToo Accusers Are ‘Hoes,’ Saying They Traded Sex For Money

-Roseanne Barr is back at it, ranting in an interview with Candace Owens of the pro-Trump group, Turning Point USA, about the women in the #MeToo movement, suggesting that they weren’t victims at all.
+Roseanne Barr is back at it, ranting in an interview with Candace Owens of the pro-Trump group Turning Point USA about the women in the #MeToo movement, suggesting that they weren’t victims at all.

 The Daily Mail says that Barr is questioning why any of the women in the Harvey Weinstein case were in a hotel room with him in the first place.

-‘They were there in the room because they thought they were going to get a job 15 years ago.
+“They were there in the room because they thought they were going to get a job 15 years ago.
 Cuz they’re hoes.”

 Barr adds that she can’t believe any woman didn’t knowingly go to a man’s hotel room at 3 a.m. for any other reason than to trade sex for money or a job.
-The former star of the ABC series Roseanne mocks other #MeToo victims saying it’s ridiculous that anyone would say they didn’t want to engage in a sex act.
+The former star of the ABC series Roseanne mocks other #MeToo victims, saying it’s ridiculous that anyone would say they didn’t want to engage in a sex act.

-‘Well you ain’t nothing but a ho.
+“Well you ain’t nothing but a ho.
 I know a ho when I see one.”

-The #MeToo movement was founded in 2006 by Tarana Burke, but it took on a life of its own in 2016 when the Harvey Weinstein and Matt Lauer scandals broke.
-But Barr doesn’t see the women who came forward as victims but rather criminals in some cases.
+The #MeToo movement was founded in 2006 by Tarana Burke, but it took on a life of its own in 2016 when the Weinstein and Matt Lauer scandals broke.
+But Barr doesn’t see the women who came forward as victims, but rather criminals in some cases.

 Roseanne Barr goes off the rails and calls #MeToo founders ‘hoes’ https://t.co/TqEm8FSDRz pic.twitter.com/0wa5G19CCU